foxy1978/Hello-World/README.md

 # Hello-World

-hello, this is my first time i work it, and yea you see im not good.
+hello, this is my first time i work it.